HangingBallsack/Notes/INF226_notes.md

     - Lawfulness
       - Processing shall be lawful only if and to the extent that at least on of the following applies:
         - give consent
-        - is necessary for a contract
+        - necessary for a contract
         - necessary for legal obligation
         - necessary to protect vital interests
         - necessary for public interest
         - necessary for the purpose of legitimate interests
     - Fairness
-      - Controllers ar obliged to protect the fundamenal rights of the data subject
+      - Controllers are obliged to protect the fundamental rights of the data subject
       - Automated decisions should be predictable
     - Transparency
       - Information about what is collected must be clearly stated where the data is collected